How to Convert a Lead to an Account

+This guide walks you through the steps required to convert an existing lead record into an account in Salesforce.
 Lead conversion is necessary when Salesforce blocks you from creating a new account because the email address is already in use.
-Emails are the unique identifier that prevent duplicate records.
-If no account exists but Salesforce indicates the email is in use, the email may already be tied to a lead record.
+Emails are the unique identifier that prevent duplicate records, so if no account exists but Salesforce indicates the email is already in use, that email is likely tied to a lead record instead.

 - You try to create an account, but Salesforce shows the email is already in use.